 What is Pilates?

 Pilates is the last name of a man named Joe.
 He is also the founder of an exercise method named Contrology, the art of control.
 Contrology, has since become known to the world as just Pilates.
-Pilates is a highly effective whole body exercise developed for both men and women.
+Pilates is a highly effective whole body exercise system, designed to help you work smarter, and more efficiently.
 Pilates emphasizes control, concentration, precision, breathing, rhythm and flow throughout all the exercises to obtain greater overall fitness, as well as a balanced and flexible body.
-Pilates is great for strengthening your core, lengthening muscles, improving posture, preventing injuries, increasing concentration and enhancing your energy.
+Pilates can strengthen your core, lengthen muscles, improve posture, prevent injuries, increase concentration and enhance your energy.

 What are some of the benefits of Pilates?

 The ability to develop your core strength, increase flexibility, enhance athletic performance, transform your posture and assist with injury recovery, are just a few of the Pilates benefits.
-Pilates benefits men, women, the young and old, as well as athletes, dancers and those looking to commit to or maintain a healthy lifestyle.
+Pilates is great for men, women, the young and old, as well as athletes, dancers and those looking to commit to or maintain a healthy lifestyle.
 Exercise routines can be tailored for the individual at all levels of fitness.

 A regular Pilates workout...